Are TikTok videos making eating disorders go viral?

 During their study of the videos, the university researchers said that the nutrition content on the site might lead to “disordered eating behaviors and body dissatisfaction” in their younger viewers, who make up the bulk of the platform’s audience.

-Part of the issue, as far as the study’s review of videos discusses, is the theory behind weight normativity.
-The study said weight normativity is a position that health can only be possible at a specific weight, and that weight and diseases are directly related.
+Part of the issue, as far as the study’s review of videos discusses, is the theory behind weight normativity, which is described as a position that health can only be possible at a specific weight, and that weight and diseases are directly related.
+The theory also views weight as “integral to health.”

-It goes further, saying that weight, under the normativity theory, is “integral to health.”
-On the flip side, weight-inclusive theories instead focus on approaches that improve physical and mental health outcomes, rather than focus on a specific body type or size without stigmatizing health care needs.
+On the flip side, weight-inclusive theories focus on approaches that improve physical and mental health outcomes, rather than focusing on a specific body type or size.

 “The presentation of diet culture, weight normativity, and the thin ideal on social media is problematic,” the study authors wrote.
 “Research indicates that social media usage in adolescents and young adults is associated with disordered eating and negative body image.”

-TikTok, according to the university study, is new and popular, and commonly used by young adults.
-The study said “potential exposure to endless weight or food-related content” becomes a concern as a result of the platform’s For You Page algorithm.
+The study said that “potential exposure to endless weight or food-related content” becomes a concern as a result of TikTok’s For You Page algorithm.

-Basically, that the more a user interacts with diet and food content, the more it appears, even without following specific accounts.
-For its young users, the study said the exposure to weight or food content can affect users who may be vulnerable to “dangerous messaging” on the app.
+Basically, the more a user interacts with diet and food content, the more it appears, even without following specific accounts.
+For its young users, the most common on the platform, the study said the exposure to weight or food content can affect users who may be vulnerable to “dangerous messaging” on the app.

 “Although TikTok recently created censorship policies on eating disorder content, it is possible that the app still contains a substantial amount of content that reinforces the thin ideal, weight normativity, and diet culture, and may have the same negative impacts on eating behavior and body image as previous social media sites,” such as Instagram, the study said.

-However, due to the nature of TikTok itself, “if TikTok posts portray more weight-inclusive or body-positive content they could potentially help improve body image and feelings of acceptance.”
+However, “if TikTok posts portray more weight-inclusive or body-positive content they could potentially help improve body image and feelings of acceptance.”

 According to the university’s results from the study, “when considering previous literature on the negative influence of social media on young people’s body image and eating behaviors, there is reason to be wary of the impact of the app on its young adult users.”